franklee26/franklee26.github.io/_posts/2019-6-29-Embedding sanity check.md

 ![chimera](https://i.imgur.com/QYrzGrA.png)

-Notice that there is now a new argument for `greedyBipartiteSets` called `ensurance`.
+Notice that there is now a new argument for `greedyBipartiteSets()` called `ensurance`.
 When this field is flagged true, it simply checks that the computed left and right sets in fact form a bipartite graph.
-I'm not sure why (or if this is to be expected), but sometimes `greedyBipartiteSets` does not find bipartite partitions, which is why I added such an option.
+I'm not sure why (or if this is to be expected), but sometimes `greedyBipartiteSets()` does not find bipartite partitions, which is why I added such an option.

 If `ensurance` is set to be true, then the left and right sets will be recomputed at most 101 times until a correct partition is found.
 This will slow down the process so this will need to be addressed later.

+{: .box-error}
+**Issue:** The `ensurance` argument can slow down computation by quite a bit and does not necessarily guarantee the correct answer.
+This method may be deprecated later.

 Also, notice that I specified chimera dimensions to be 2x2x4 instead of using `getChimeraDimensions = True` in the `octEmbed()` method.
-This is because the way I computed the dimentions defaulted to be `3x3x3`, which works but is not what the paper used.
+This is because the way I computed the dimentions defaulted to be 3x3x3, which works but is not what the paper used.